CavernCrawlers/CavernCrawlers.github.io/Spellcaster.md

 ### Magical Focus
 As part of your apprenticeship, you created a unique magical focus to aid in your spellcasting.
 This focus may take most any form (a staff, wand, amulet or similar), but must be easily seen, recognized and hand-held.
 It also takes up 1 inventory slot.
 So long as you have your Magical Focus in hand when casting a spell, you may reroll a number of invocation dice equal to 1/3 your Skill Bonus (rounded up).
 A focus may be replaced by constructing a new one which takes 1 week in a safe haven and 50sp worth of materials.

-Spellcasters also frequently inscribe runes that they know into their spellcasting focus so that they are immediately on-hand when casting spells.
+Spellcasters also frequently inscribe sigils that they know into their spellcasting focus so that they are immediately on-hand when casting spells.

 ### Spellcasting
 You can harness the power of magic.
 A mage begins their career knowing two cantrips and two **Rank 1** spells.
 You may not cast a spell of a Tier higher than shown in the table below.